Your Questions, Answered

 And often, once one person stabilizes and understands the benefits, the other becomes more open to the process.

-Note: Court filing fees and any outside professional services (financial, lending, legal advice) are not included in the mediation flat fee.
+Court filing fees and any outside professional services — financial advisors, lenders, independent legal review — are not included in either flat fee.

 • Absolutely.
 Mediation is one of the best approaches for parents because it reduces conflict and promotes long-term stability for your family.